neurolabusc/AppleSiliconForNeuroimaging/README.md

 ## R

-Users have been able to natively compile R and [report good performance on benchmarks as well as noting that the translated R has some problems with the interpreter interpreter](https://forums.macrumors.com/threads/data-science-r-and-spss-26-etc-under-rosetta-2-apple-silicon-m1.2269302/?post=29326680#post-29326680).
+Users have been able to natively compile R and [report good performance on benchmarks as well as noting that the translated R has some problems with the interpreter](https://forums.macrumors.com/threads/data-science-r-and-spss-26-etc-under-rosetta-2-apple-silicon-m1.2269302/?post=29326680#post-29326680).
 Presumably, this user compiled R with the [experimental gFortran](https://github.com/fxcoudert/gfortran-for-macOS/releases).
 This suggests R may soon provide robust support for this architecture.
 In the short term, R users should be aware of [R's expectations for NaN values](https://developer.r-project.org/Blog/public/2020/11/02/will-r-work-on-apple-silicon/).
 Until this situation is resolved, users should be wary of using R on this architecture.

 ## SPM